 UCEC has also upgraded its metering system to an AMI system.
-Previously, line workers were reading meters for 3-4 days a month or the customers had to read their own meter and submit the reading monthly.
-Metering is now automated, freeing up the Linecrew to do what they were trained for and making our operation more efficient.
+Previously, line workers were reading meters for three to four days a month or the customers had to read their own meter and submit the reading monthly.
+Metering is now automated, freeing up the line crew to do what it was trained for and making our operation more efficient.

-Late last year, the Co-op added an electric vehicle and charging station to their fleet.
-The 2023 Tesla Model Y is utilized by staff to attend meetings and training, saving the Co-op approximately $5,000 per year in fuel costs.
+Late last year, the co-op added an electric vehicle and charging station to its fleet.
+The 2023 Tesla Model Y is utilized by staff to attend meetings and training, saving the co-op approximately $5,000 per year in fuel costs.
 But it was purchased in part to allow employees to learn about the technology so they could answer questions that they were receiving from members.

 So how did UCEC do all this?